Topics Map > Human Resource System (HRS) > Benefits Administration

 An employee currently has Prepay money only in the Before-Tax "bucket" and is beginning a LOA in May.
 Effective June, they voluntarily changed to an After-Tax Benefit Program.
 As a result, the tax class for the Health insurance is now After-Tax.
-If the employee has no funds available in the After-tax “bucket”, Prepay will not disburse.
-If funds need to be moved to an After-Tax “bucket” from a Before-Tax “bucket’, please submit a WiscIT to the Service Center with this request.
+If the employee has no funds available in the After-tax “bucket”, Prepays will not disburse.
+If funds need to be moved to an After-Tax “bucket” from a Before-Tax “bucket’, please submit a WiscIT to UW Shared Services with this request.

 Note: When moving funds to accommodate this situation, the transfer would need to occur prior to the payroll confirmation.
 In addition, there will be tax implications that ultimately reduce the total amount of Prepay money available during the LOA.

-Prepay deductions were taken in March and April, and were planned to be taken in May to cover an employee's Short Work Break.
+Prepay deductions were taken on the payrolls in March and April, and were planned to be taken in May to cover an employee's Short Work Break.
 The employee was terminated in error in May and benefits were not reinstated until after the payroll confirmation.
-Once the Prepay deduction for May was missed, the system will automatically begin refunds disbursing the first month of deductions, leaving one month remaining in available funding.
+Once the first Prepay deduction for May is missed, the system will automatically begin disbursing the deductions, leaving a deficit in the remaining available funds.

 Example B- Employee is changing coverage from Single to Family:

 An employee currently has Prepay deduction taken for March through May under single coverage and is now on their Short Work Break.
 In June the employee got married and is changing to family coverage effective in June.
 The funds collected for their insurance were based on Single coverage and now they are projected to fall short of funds.